 Cluster Restore Wizard

-The Restore Cluster wizard can be reached from many places in the UI, including: Protection/Restores, Protection/Recovery Points, Protection/Backups, the Cluster dashboard, the Cluster dashboard backups, restores, & recovery points tabs, and the Dashboard “Cluster Backups” tab.
+The Restore Cluster wizard can be initiated from many places in the UI, including: Clusters/Restores, Clusters/Recovery Points, Clusters/Backups, the Cluster dashboard, the Cluster dashboard Backups, Restores, & Recovery points tabs, and the Dashboard “Cluster Backups” tab.

 Restoring a Kubernetes backup